 Connected vehicles have the potential to create a safer and more efficient driving future for everyone.

 Your safety is our priority

 Given the current COVID-19 pandemic, we recognise that how you drive now may not be the same as usual.
-We still welcome your participation in the Ipswich Connected Vehicle Pilot and we encourage you to get in contact if you have any questions about our safety-first approach.
+Get in contact if you have any questions about our safety-first approach.
 As the largest on-road testing trial of connected vehicles and infrastructure to be undertaken on public roads in Australia, the results of this research will be relevant into the future well beyond the current crisis.

 In line with current Government guidelines, we have implemented a series of additional measures to ensure the best possible protection for all involved in the study.

 For more information, see the health and safety page.